satijalab/seurat-object/cran-comments.md

 There is one package that depends on SeuratObject: tidyseurat; this update does not impact its functionality

-There are six packages that import SeuratObject: bbknnR, CAMML, Platypus, scpoisson, Seurat, and Signac; this update does not impact their functionality
+There are six packages that import SeuratObject: bbknnR, CAMML, scCustomize, scpoisson, Seurat, and Signac; this update does not impact their functionality

-There are five packages that suggest SeuratObject: cellpypes, scOntoMatch, singleCellHaystack, SPECK, and VAM; this update does not impact their functionality
+There are seven packages that suggest SeuratObject: cellpypes, RESET, scOntoMatch, SCpubr, singleCellHaystack, SPECK, and VAM; this update does not impact their functionality